How to Convert Text to Speech in Python

 The vocoder is the voice encoder that is used to convert human speech into electronic sounds or digital signals.
 It is responsible for the final production of the audio file.

-In our case, the SpeechT5 model transforms the input text we provide into a sequence of mel-filterbank features (which is a type of representation of the sound).
-These features are a type of acoustic feature used often in speech and audio processing, derived from a Fourier transform of the signal.
+In our case, the SpeechT5 model transforms the input text we provide into a sequence of mel-filterbank features (a type of representation of the sound).
+These features are acoustic features often used in speech and audio processing, derived from a Fourier transform of the signal.

 The HiFi-GAN vocoder we're using takes these representations and synthesizes them into actual audible speech.

-Finally, we load a dataset that will help us get the speaker's voice vectors so we can synthesize speech with various speakers.
+Finally, we load a dataset that will help us get the speaker's voice vectors to synthesize speech with various speakers.
 Here are the speakers:

 # speaker ids from the embeddings dataset